gar1t/gage-save/tests/lib-gagefile.md

     Properties ['test'] are invalid
     Properties ['config'] are invalid
     ...
-    The object is missing required properties ['target'] The object is missing required properties ['include'] ...
+    The object is missing required properties ['path'] The object is missing required properties ['include'] ...